The weekend be held at Camperdown Park on May 22, 23 and 24, the same location of the festival in 2006.

-With each years tickets being won by lucky applicants picked at random, the festival continues to have a sense of excitement about it, as everyone in attendance shares in their fortunate glee at being there.
+With each year's tickets won by lucky applicants picked at random, the festival continues to have a sense of excitement and exclusivity surrounding it, as everyone in attendance shares the fortunate glee for being there.

-With previous guests being such massive stars as Florence & The Machine, Rihanna, Dizzee Rascal, Jay Z, Faithless, Lady Gaga, Foo Fighters and Basement Jaxx to name a few, you are always guaranteed an enormous lineup, as Radio One uses all of its broadcasting weight to bring to festival goers the biggest stars in pop music.
+With previous guests of Big Weekend including Florence & The Machine, Rihanna, Dizzee Rascal, Jay Z, Faithless, Jess Glynne, Foo Fighters and Basement Jaxx to name a few, you are always guaranteed an enormous lineup, as Radio 1 uses all of its broadcasting weight to bring to festival goers the biggest acts.

 Radio 1's Big Weekend (previously known as One Big Weekend) is a music festival run by BBC Radio 1.
 It is held once a year, in a different location within the United Kingdom each time.
 It is the biggest free ticketed music event in Europe and always includes a host of new artists.

 The festival was a spin-off of Radio 1's touring summer roadshow, "One Big Sunday", where every Sunday during July and August, a different town would host the roadshow, usually next to a beach or in a large park.
 These were also free, but non-ticketed.
 A show in Falkirk in 1999 attracted in excess of 500,000 people, 450,000 above the expected amount.
 People eventually had to be turned away.

 Originally a 'One Big Weekend' would run twice a year.
 The Saturday was dedicated to dance music and the Sunday to bands.
 But since 2005 the dance day has been replaced by a second day of bands.
 In 2005 the dance music took place on a second stage on the Saturday only and in 2006 it took place off site at a club on the Saturday night.

 Explore similar festivals to BBC Radio One's Big Weekend festival

 Find similar festivals by exploring the categories and classifications below: